nyimyozin/nyimyozin/README.md

 ###

-<p align="left">✨ I love coding and learning about new technologies.<br>📚 I'm currently learning React, and preparing for OCA exam.<br>📫 Reach me at nyimyozin04@gmail.com.</p>
+<p align="left">✨ I love coding and learning about new technologies.<br>📚 I'm currently learning React, and preparing for OCA exam.<br>📫 Reach me at nyimyozin04@gmail.com.<br>🖥️ I like to play games and watch anime in my free time.</p>

 ###